iobis/pyobis/paper/paper.md

 The package uses the API from the Ocean Biodiversity Information System (OBIS), a global open-access data and information clearinghouse on marine data for biodiversity for science, conservation, and sustainable development.
-Included in the pyOBIS package are built-in functions for accessing data on occurrences, taxon, nodes, checklists and datasets.
+OBIS has more than 107 million occurrence records, making availibility of ocean data possible but accesibility remains a challenge. pyOBIS solves the challenge by providing built-in functions for accessing data on occurrences, taxons, nodes, checklists, and dataset metadatas.
-The package provides easy export of data to Pandas DataFrame to help researchers focus more on analysis rather than data mining, and several included Jupyter notebooks demonstrate example analyses that can be used as a starting point for addressing research questions related to global and local distributions of species across space and time.
+Users can download, visualize, segment, process and export data to any format of your choice with its built-in tools or rich ecosystem of libraries in python.
 Coupled together with other libraries like pyDwcViz, it forms an ecosystem of analysing Darwin Core Data with super ease through built-in functions.

 # Introduction
+OBIS is a global open-access data and information warehouse on marine biodiversity data.
+It contains occurrence records, dataset metadatas, environmental data around species occurrences, and many more biogeographic pointers.
+The package provides easy export of data to Pandas DataFrame to help researchers focus more on analysis rather than data mining, and several included Jupyter notebooks demonstrate example analyses that can be used as a starting point for addressing research questions related to global and local distributions of species across space and time.

 # Why pyOBIS?